fruegger/aoc/README.md

 The curious, odd, mildly amusing or even remotely noteworthy is collected here.

+P.S.
+The appearance of most emojis (such as 😸) warns of ugly puns in the vicinity

 ## 2004 edition

 For 2004, I wanted to take a short coding vacation and revisit a long forgotten place I had seen before.